DWNfonts/lintel/docs/liblintel.md

 As I said, Lintel is also a replacement of the "Ideographic Description Sequence", or IDS.

+By the way, this library *WON'T* detect if you're storing IDS or not, maybe you're using it to post through nostr.
+I don't care.

 ## Directly new a Lintel object

 ```python